 - crisis management and practical support on the day of the incident

-- a Support Post Trauma (SPoT) protocol ensuring managers provide appropriate practical, emotional and
+- a Support Post Trauma (SPoT) protocol ensuring managers provide appropriate practical, emotional and social support, and

 - ongoing contact with a professional trauma counselling service

 The latter two components were designed and provided by Atos Origin.

 Researchers found that employee absence following trauma significantly correlated with perceived organizational support.
 Those who felt supported immediately post-trauma were found to have lower levels of absence 12 months later.
 Perceived general support from the organization was found to be more important in helping employees recover than more specialist forms of support.

 Dr Jo Rick, lead researcher, said:

 "For a long time there has been much debate about the appropriate response to psychological trauma.
 This is primarily due to adverse outcomes of psychological debriefing - the most popular organizational response to trauma.
 The lack of evidence on the best response to trauma has left employers with little or no guidance on what to do for the best.